 To help keep everyone safe, we ask that you only use cards and/or contactless to make payments when using the toll booths.
 We have installed new card payment machines on the outside of the booths for ease of access.

 We open our booths based on demand and operational feasibility.
 Please be assured we are monitoring usage 24/7, 365 days a year.
 Please be aware there may be minor delays during shift changes to ensure handovers remain ‘COVID Secure’.

 No – the ORT is for Tag account customers and pre-approved exemptions only.

 If you use the TAG lane by accident, you must pay via our website within 72 hours of your crossing being uploaded to avoid paying a penalty.

 Failure to do so within this time will result in administration charges being incurred.

 Payment via our website must be within 72 hours of your crossing being uploaded to the website.
 Failure to do so within this time will result in administration charges being incurred.
 If you are having any trouble paying online then you should email firstname.lastname@example.org or use the Live CHAT facility on www.humbertag.com.

 At the Toll booths, you can pay by credit or debit card – using chip and pin or contactless.
 We also have the ability to process payments using Apple Pay, Google Pay and Samsung Pay using your mobile phone.

-No – unfortunately, we will not be taking cash payments at this time and we will only accept card.
+No – unfortunately, we will not be taking cash payments and we will only accept card (credit or debit, contactless and chip and pin).
 This is to minimise the spread of the infection by limiting contact between staff and customers.

 Our phone lines will be open 09.00 – 13.00 Monday – Friday on 01482 647162 from Monday 29th June 2020, please be aware that our phone lines are extremely busy at this time and you may experience some delays.